Khaksar movement: Twenty-Four Principles

-Mashriqi had said in 1931 that the Khaksar movement had three distinct objectives; "to emphasize the idea of superiority of God, unity of the nation and service to mankind".
+Mashriqi had said in 1931 that the Khaksar movement had three distinct objectives; "to emphasise the idea of superiority of God, unity of the nation and service to mankind".
 In addition, Mashriqi outlined twenty-four principles on 29 November 1936 in an address to a Khaksar camp at Sialkot.
 This initial speech and subsequent set of principles laid out by the movement founder, encouraged members of the movement to serve the people regardless of their caste or religion; and Khaksars were expected to convince others to join the movement through "love and affection".

 Fourteen Points; The Khaksar Creed

 On 14 March 1937, Mashriqi again addressed a camp of Khaksars at Lahore to further clarify the fourteen points that became the foundation of the movement.
 These points solidified the notion that the movement was both dictatorial and militaristic.
 In other words, the movement founder Mashriqi was mainly shaping the policy guidelines.
-The organization was set up in a way where Mashriqi was the Khaksar-e-Azam (the biggest khaksar) with an advisory council but Allama could overrule any advice.
-He was entitled to remove any movement member from the organization while there was no procedure to remove him.
+The organisation was set up in a way where Mashriqi was the Khaksar-e-Azam (the biggest khaksar) with an advisory council but Allama could overrule any advice.
+He was entitled to remove any movement member from the organisation while there was no procedure to remove him.
 At this point, its aims were to establish self-rule in India.
 However the success of Muslim rule in India necessitated certain conditions, such as: "(a) "regard for the religious and social sentiments of the various communities that live in British India: (b) maintenance of their particular culture and customs, and (c) general tolerance".

 The volunteers of the Khaksar movement were expected to participate daily in military parade and social work.
 They were seen drilling and parading in playgrounds, streets and neighborhoods wearing khaki uniforms with spades on their shoulders.
 The movement workers were required to bear their own expenses and find spare time for work of social welfare in the community.